Bohemian Mood and Ideas with Mosaic Style Decor

 Here, the concept of a rug runner is used to center the bathtub on a field of terra-cotta and blue tones.
 All the effect of an intricately woven piece is still there but in a water-friendly environment.

-If you’re not quite ready to haul one of your favorite wool rugs out into the elements, you can also get the look with mosaic art.
+If you’re not quite ready to haul one of your favorite wool rugs out into the elements, you can also get the look with mosaic rugs.
 Here, a pebble mosaic piece provides a visual gateway into the patio area.
 With its sturdy construction, it can handle rain, foot traffic, and the occasional washing down with a hose.

 A concerted effort to bring color into every corner of the home is a big part of bohemian style.
 There might be an unspoken goal to have the look of a gypsy caravan or to incorporate all the hues from a beloved tie-dyed t-shirt.
-With the unlimited range available in mosaic tile art, it’s perfect for accenting any room.
+With the unlimited range available in mosaic designs, it’s perfect for accenting any room.

 This kitchen uses a wide range of colors to cheerful effect, as it complements a collection of Fiestaware dishes and blown glass artwork.
 The larger tiles provide functional countertop space, while the accent tiles provide a sense of movement along the backsplash.
 The colors contrast, but are all in harmony with the red accent wall.